KristianCrosby/askmehwhoiwas/README.md

-AskMeWhoIWas is a passion project designed by Kristian Crosby, for the bettermnet of the human race though digital artistic expression.
+AskMeWhoIWas is a passion project designed by Kristian Crosby, for the betterment of the human race though digital artistic expression.